Moonstroke/PUCA/README.md

       void my_cleanup_voidp(void**);
-  Due to its huge impact on a program's behavior, this attribute is only defined if the guard macro `HAV_DTOR` is defined.
+  Due to its huge impact on a program's behavior, this attribute is only defined if the guard macro `HAVE_DTOR` is defined.
 If this macro is defined and the compilation is not performed with a GNU-compatible compiler, an error is raised.